Qiqigeww/HSS-IAD-Dataset/README.md

 # HSS-IAD-Dataset
 Dataset for paper "HSS-IAD: A Heterogeneous Same-Sort Industrial Anomaly Detection Dataset"[paper](https://arxiv.org/abs/2504.12689)

-The dataset is preview version, so it could be really ugly with minor errors.
-We will try to reformat it after the paper is accepted.

 Give me a star if you like it!!!

 News 03/21/2025: Accepted by ICME2025!